In the beginning

 The planning for this so important show was in full swing.
 They were looking for a support act that could match them without taking too much space.
 The choice went for the band Excetra.
 A band with a more of a 70´s style of music as Deep Purple, Whitesnake and Rainbow.
 The guys didn’t know it at that time but it was the first time they were on the same stage as the replacement of Jan Granvik who chose to end the band a few months later.

 Not long after Jan left the band, Tommy needed to do his military service, which meant that Neptune temporarily was put on hold.
 Jan who has been outside the band for a short while contacted Ray.
 They decided to start the band again but with other members.
-On drums, they hired Mats Förare, on bass Björn Melander.
+On drums, they hired Mats Förare, on bass Björn Melander and on the second guitar Ralph Thornberg.
 This version of Neptune wasn’t active for long, maybe just a half a year or so.
 Jan, Björn and Mats left for the band Glory North and MK III of Neptune was shortly in the making.

 Neptune MK III

 It was not just Tommy who needed to do his military service.
 The guitarist from Excetra – Anders Olsson (the support act from the gig the year before) made his military service at the same time and place as Tommy.
-They began to talk about common musical interests and that Neptune actually was looking for a guitarist right now.
+They began to talk about common musical interests and that Neptune actually was looking for a new guitarist.

 Tommy convinced Anders to leave Excetra for Neptune after their military service was done.
 Neptune MK III was Roland, Tommy, Johnny, Ray and now with Anders as the second guitarist.